 If we want to transpose up by a fourth from C to F, though, it's not so easy.
 In order to solve both the problem of difficult chords and to add more options for key changes, I decided on a tuning system that repeats every three strings, starting at the tonic, then up a fourth, then up a major second to the fifth from the tonic, then it reaches the octave with another fourth.

-Here it is on a six string.
-I find it convenient to think of the 3rd lowest string (i.e. the D string in standard tuning) as the tonic.
+Here it is on a six string, tuned up to D. I find it convenient to think of the 3rd lowest string (i.e. the D string in standard tuning) as the tonic.

 If we wanted a full 2-octave range, like a standard 6-string guitar, we might add a seventh bass string:

 For my electric just-intonation guitar, I went with six strings, but I think the seventh string would be a very nice addition.
-However, I found that tuning the low 2:3 string down to 1:2 works well.
+However, I did find after a bit of playing that it was more convenient to tune the bottom string to 1:2, and so I eventually settled on:

-I've been pretty happy with my 4th/2nd/4th tuning.
+I've been pretty happy with this tuning.
 Chords are much easier to play, and melodies don't require as much unnecessary hand movement.

 Constructing a table of notes for the whole finger board is pretty easy -- for each string, just multiply the note corresponding to that open string by the list of notes in our scale.

-Without further ado, here's the full fingerboard of my electric 6-string just-intonation guitar:
+Without further ado, here's the full fingerboard of my electric 6-string just-intonation guitar (in GADGAD tuning):

 For comparison, here is what this looks like as a completed fingerboard: